totallyhuman/Periodic-Table/README.md

 Feel free to clone and/or print for usage!

-Status: WIP; three rows done (more like two and a half), no font size or family whatsoever, need to clear it out and make separate stylesheet
+Status: WIP; four rows done, no font size or family whatsoever, need to clear it out and make separate stylesheet